Paul Stirling: International career

 In February 2018, the International Cricket Council (ICC) named Stirling as one of the ten players to watch ahead of the 2018 Cricket World Cup Qualifier tournament.

 In May 2018, he was named in a fourteen-man squad for Ireland's first ever Test match, which was played against Pakistan later the same month.
 He made his Test debut for Ireland, against Pakistan, on 11 May 2018.
 He scored 17 runs in the first innings, and became the first Irish batsman to score a boundary in Test cricket.
 In January 2019, he was named in Ireland's squad for their one-off Test against Afghanistan in India.

 In September 2019, he was named in Ireland's squad for the 2019 ICC T20 World Cup Qualifier tournament in the United Arab Emirates.
 He was the leading run-scorer in the tournament, with 291 runs in eight matches.

 In June 2020, he was named as the vice-captain of the Ireland cricket team.
 On 10 July 2020, Stirling was named in Ireland's 21-man squad to travel to England to start training behind closed doors for the ODI series against the England cricket team.
 In January 2021, in Ireland's series against Afghanistan, Stirling scored his 12th century, the most by a cricketer for Ireland in ODIs.
 In September 2021, Stirling was named in Ireland's provisional squad for the 2021 ICC Men's T20 World Cup.

+In April 2023, he was named in Ireland's squad for the second Test match against Sri Lanka.
+On 25 April 2023, he scored his maiden century in Test cricket, and became the second Irishman to score a century in all three international formats.
+He was also involved in a 115-run stand with Andy Balbirnie in the first innings, recording the highest partnership for Ireland in Tests, in terms of runs.

+In May 2024, he was named the captain of the Ireland’s squad for the 2024 ICC Men's T20 World Cup tournament.

+Stirling became the first Irish player, and 95th from any country, to score 10,000 international runs across all formats when he made 54 against the West Indies in a One Day International at Castle Avenue, Clontarf, on 21 May 2025.